-The soul of South Austin: This two-story South Congress club is a red-hued oasis for blues, soul, and country fans.
-It stands as a tribute to C-Boy Parks, the former cook and manager of Rome Inn -- the onetime home to Austin’s growing blues-rock scene.
-Downstairs you’ll be greeted by a jukebox that whisks you into another era with the Supremes, Professor Longhair, and Elmore James, among others; upstairs, the Jade Room offers a respite from the music with impeccable mood lighting, room for close conversation, and ’50s-inspired decor.
-While you’re there, hit up the food truck La Gris Gris, serving incredible Creole, Caribbean, and soul food on the expansive patio.
-If you come on a Sunday, you might witness the venerated Austin tradition of Dale Watson’s Chicken Shit Bingo, which involves live pooping chickens, and Bingo cards.
+This two-story, South Austin club is a red-hued oasis for blues, soul, and country fans.
+It stands as a tribute to C-Boy Parks, the former cook and manager of Rome Inn—the onetime home to Austin’s growing blues-rock scene.
+Downstairs you’ll be greeted by a jukebox that whisks you into another era with the Supremes, Professor Longhair, and Elmore James.
+And, upstairs, the Jade Room offers a respite from the music with impeccable mood lighting, room for close conversation, and 1950’s-inspired decor.

-Where to get your two-step on: A couple streets over from C-Boy’s is James White’s legendary dancehall, a Texas music museum and family business.
+A couple streets over from C-Boy’s is James White’s legendary dancehall and family business—a full-on shrine to Texas music.
 Over the course of its 50-year history, Willie Nelson, Dolly Parton, and George Strait have graced the stage.
+And, more recently, the spot was thrust into the streaming spotlight, when it was highlighted throughout an entire episode of Queer Eye’s Texas-based season.
 You’ll find regulars and curious out-of-towners here, all drawn together in the name of two-stepping and people-watching.
-I once saw the singer of a touring avant-noise act two-stepping here, and it remains one of my best Austin memories.
-Dancing is not required, but it’s hard to resist the lure of the floor; if a stranger asks you to dance, just say yes.
+Dancing is not required, but here’s the place to finally break in those cowboy boots.
+Not to mention, it’s hard to resist the lure of the floor—if a stranger asks you to dance, just say yes.

-Where the action has been for six decades: This South Congress stage has seen some truly remarkable sets: Robert Plant, Doug Sahm, Wanda Jackson, The Replacements.
-The history of Austin’s Continental Club goes back more than 60 years, and owner Steve Wertheimer (who also opened C-Boy’s Heart & Soul) restyled the club in the ‘80s, hosting punk, rock, blues, jazz, and more.
-This isn’t a place you stumble into in jeans and a T-shirt; the Continental is an event, so wear your nice shoes, but make sure you can dance in them -- if the energy is right, the dance floor will become a swirl of bodies.
-Hold on to your drink (and then go upstairs to the Gallery).
-It’s definitely a tourist destination, but you never know who will stop by.
+This legendary venue has seen some truly remarkable sets such as Robert Plant, Doug Sahm, Wanda Jackson, and The Replacements, just to name a few.
+The history of Austin’s Continental Club goes back more than 60 years, and owner Steve Wertheimer (who also opened C-Boy’s Heart & Soul) restyled the club in the 1980’s, expanding its live music offerings to include punk, blues, jazz, and more.
+A night at The Continental is an event, so wear your nice shoes, but make sure you can groove in them.
+If the energy is right, the dance floor will become a swirl of bodies.
+It’s definitely a destination heavily frequented by tourists, but more than worth a visit—after all, you never know who will stop by.

-An eclectic home to you-name-it: A stuffed grizzly bear, raised up on its hindquarters, sets the tone here.
-Experiencing Mohawk is quite literally a layered experience: There’s the cozy, wood-paneled indoor stage and bar, anchored by a fireplace that’s perfect for conversation and lounging.
-The outdoor stage gives way to a mezzanine and rooftop bar, so you can choose your own adventure.
-On the right night you could see a wrestling match or stand-up comedy, and Mohawk hosts a generous happy hour.
-It’s the variety show of music venues.
-If you’re attending a big or sold-out show, get there early: Mobility will be limited, and sight lines can be an issue.
-But if you stake out a good spot, you’ll be rewarded.
+The hodgepodge decor—which includes a stuffed grizzly bear, raised up on its hindquarters—sets the tone for your experience at Mohawk.
+This venue is layered both in atmosphere and architecture, so you feel free to choose your own adventure.
+On one hand, there’s the cozy, wood-paneled indoor stage and bar, anchored by a fireplace that’s perfect for conversation and lounging.
+Then, there’s the outdoor stage, which gives way to a mezzanine and rooftop bar.
+It’s the variety show of music venues—you could see anything from a rock band, to a wrestling match and stand-up comedy.
+Pro tip: if you’re attending a big, or sold-out show, get there early—mobility will be limited, and sight lines can be an issue.
+But, if you stake out a good spot, you’ll be rewarded by the music gods.

-A long tradition of chill, with Skee-Ball: If you’re looking for some Austin history, this is where to begin.
-The East Austin venue has lived at the corner of Fourth and Navasota since 1871, and has been the Scoot Inn in 1955.
-Since then, it has seen countless local and touring bands shuffle through the door, and weathered plenty of change on the Eastside.
-The semi-shaded outdoor stage has a backyard vibe, great sight lines, and plenty of seating; the recently opened Ivy’s Room bar is dotted with leather chairs, velvet couches, worn-in eight-track tapes, and a piano, the perfect place to chat with friends or make some new ones.
-Then take those friends over to play Skee-Ball while you down some Lone Stars.
+If you’re looking for some Lone Star state history to pair with your Lone Star beer, this is where to begin.
+This East Austin venue has lived at the corner of Fourth and Navasota since 1871, which makes it the oldest bar in all of Central Texas.
+It became the Scoot Inn in 1955—and, since then, has seen countless local and touring bands shuffle through the door, and weathered plenty of change.
+The semi-shaded outdoor stage has a backyard vibe, great sight lines, and plenty of seating.
+And, the indoor bar is dotted with leather chairs, velvet couches, worn-in eight-track tapes, and a piano.
+It’s the perfect place to chat with friends, or make some new ones.

-A college-crowd bar that lives up to its name: In the past, Hole in the Wall’s sign boasted “Cheap Music, Fast Drinks, Live Women,” a mantra that has held fast for the campus club’s 40-plus years of existence.
-Its history goes deep: Spoon, Sterling Morrison, David Byrne, St. Vincent, Lucinda Williams, And You Will Know Us by the Trail of Dead, and Leonard Cohen have all left their mark in some way, and the colorful bathroom graffiti is on its permanent record.
-Hole in the Wall remains a holdout, a home for UT students looking for cheap beer and a study break and regulars holding court at the pool table.
+In the past, Hole in the Wall’s sign boasted “Cheap Music, Fast Drinks, Live Women,” a mantra that has held fast for the campus club’s 40-plus years of existence.
+Its history goes deep.
+Spoon, Sterling Morrison, David Byrne, St. Vincent, Lucinda Williams, And You Will Know Us by the Trail of Dead, and Leonard Cohen have all left their mark on this venue’s stage in some way.
+And, that’s not to mention the marks left by its loyal patrons—in the form of colorful bathroom graffiti.
+Hole in the Wall remains an old-school holdout, a home for UT students looking for cheap drinks and regulars holding court at the pool table.
 Duck in for a cold beer (and a shot) and warm conversation.

-A magnificent dive, once you find it: This East Austin joint is a little hidden, but that only adds to its speakeasy feel.
-Make the right turn and you’ll find soul, jazz, blues, R&B, and more on the intimate stage.
-The crowd is diverse, there’s free popcorn to chomp on, and the vibe is relaxed.
+This gem of a joint is a little hidden, but that only adds to its authentic appeal.
+Make the journey to Skylark in East Austin, and you’ll find soul, jazz, blues, R&B, and more playing on its intimate stage.
+The crowd is passionate, there’s free popcorn to chomp on, and the vibe is relaxed.
 If you come on a popular night, however, you might have some trouble finding parking.
-Check out pianist Margaret Wright’s happy hour slot or Soul Sunday for a true old Austin experience away from Sixth St and South Congress.
-If the music gets too loud, pop out to the garden patio for a some people-watching.
-Oh, and there’s some surprisingly solid pizza.
-Order it and watch innocent bystanders magically gravitate to your table.
+Check out the weekly showcase, Soul Sunday with Soul Man Sam, for a true Austin experience far removed from the questionable sounds of Dirty Sixth—you’ll quickly find yourself amongst the regulars who show up time-and-time again to take in the impeccable renditions of soul and blues standards.